Erectile Dysfunction: Simple Fix or Serious Health Issue?

 - Alcoholism and other substance abuse

 - Treatments for prostate cancer or enlarged prostate

 - Surgeries or injuries affecting the pelvic area or spinal cord

-- Psychological causes – The brain triggers physical responses that cause erections.
-The responses are generated by feelings.
-Various psychological issues can interfere with sexual feelings and cause or worsen ED.
+The brain is responsible for triggering the physical responses that cause erections.
+It makes sense then that psychological issues, like the following, can all interfere with sexual activity and cause or worsen ED:

 - Physical exam of your penis and testicles, nerve function and vascular supply.

 - Blood tests to check for signs of heart disease, diabetes, low testosterone levels and other health problems.